Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: RESULTS

 \subsection{Objective measures}

-To verify the normality of Performance and Effort, the Shapiro-Wilk test was performed for each of the conditions ALL, ALONE, OTHER, and NONE.
-The results indicated significant differences from normality for all conditions ($p < .05$), suggesting that both Performance and Effort are not normally distributed.
+For performance and effort, the Shapiro–Wilk test was performed for each condition (ALL, ALONE, OTHER, NONE).
+Performance showed a significant deviation from normality (\textit{p} = .009), whereas effort did not (\textit{p} = .796).
+Accordingly, the Friedman test (a nonparametric equivalent to repeated measures ANOVA) was used to assess whether performance differed across the four conditions.
+No significant main effect were identified ($\chi^2$(3) = 7.629, \textit{p} = .054, \textit{W} = .182).

-Given this nonnormality, the Friedman test, a nonparametric equivalent to repeated measures ANOVA, was performed to check for differences across the conditions ALL, ALONE, OTHER, and NONE in terms of Performance and Effort.
-The results showed that there were no significant differences in either performance or effort under the conditions.
+Because effort met normality assumptions, repeated measures ANOVA was employed to test for differences across conditions.
+Mauchly’s test of sphericity for effort was no significant (\textit{p} = .514).
+The ANOVA indicated no significant main effect (\textit{F}(3, 39) = 1.375, \textit{p} = .265, $\eta^2_p$ = .096).
 Comparisons of performance and effort under the different conditions are illustrated in Fig. \ref{fig:performance} and Fig. \ref{fig:ine}, respectively.

 Additionally, changes in performance were observed over time.
 Fig. \ref{fig:normalized} shows a comparison of the temporal changes in performance.
-Here, a 'Quarter Period' represents the average of each quarter of a rose curve, with the period of the rose curve being 20 s (i.e. the one-quarter period is 5 s).
-The plate control task was conducted for 80 seconds, so the graph displays 16 quarter periods.
+Here, a ``Quarter Period'' represents the average of each quarter of a rose curve, with the period of the rose curve being 20 s (\textit{i.e.} the one-quarter period is 5 s).
+The plate control task was conducted for 80 s, thus the graph displays 16 quarter periods.
 Performance for each quarter period was normalized based on performance in the first quarter period.

-As a result, it was confirmed that the dyads improved their performance compared to the first quarter period under ALL, ALONE, OTHER and NONE conditions (lower values indicate better performance).
-However, no clear differences were detected between the conditions ALL, ALONE, OTHER and NONE.
-This suggests that while performance improved during the cooperative task, the specific condition did not significantly influence the rate or extent of improvement.
+Consequently, it was confirmed that the dyads improved their performance compared to the first quarter period under ALL, ALONE, OTHER, and NONE conditions (lower values indicate better performance).
+However, no clear differences were detected between the conditions ALL, ALONE, OTHER, and NONE.
+Therefore, while performance improved during the collaborative task, the specific condition did not significantly influence the rate or extent of improvement.